 Standard withdrawals occur in three periods during the typical 16 week fall and spring terms.

-- Period Three – Weeks 11 – 15.
-Period Three withdrawals are granted only for extenuating circumstances beyond the student’s control that impact the ability to remain enrolled and complete academic responsibilities.
-(Examples include, but are not limited to, personal trauma, family emergencies, legal difficulties, etc.) Period Three withdrawals require a petition to the college of the student’s primary major requesting permission to withdraw.
-The college will require appropriate documentation to support the extenuating circumstances prompting the withdrawal request.
+Period Three – Weeks 11 – 15.
+Period Three withdrawals are granted only for extenuating circumstances beyond the student’s control that impacts the ability to remain enrolled and complete academic responsibilities.
+(Examples include, but are not limited to personal trauma, family emergencies, legal difficulties, etc.) Period Three withdrawals require a written petition be submitted to the college requesting permission to withdraw.
+(For students with multiple majors, withdrawal requests should be directed to the appropriate college official for the student’s primary major.)
+The college may require appropriate documentation to support the extenuating circumstances prompting the withdrawal request.
 Undergraduate students on probation who withdraw during Period Three will be subject to academic dismissal at the end of the term.

 Finals Week - Students should not expect to withdraw during Finals Week.
 When a situation beyond a student's control precludes completion of final examinations requests should be made to course instructors for Incompletes rather than withdrawal during Finals Week.